Senior Curriculum

 Key Stage 3

 The curriculum during the first three years of the Senior School (Years 7-9) is designed to give a broad and balanced education.
-Fifteen subjects are taught: English, Mathematics, Science (Biology, Chemistry & Physics), Art, Careers Education and PSHEE, Design & Technology (Years 7 & 8 only), Drama, French, Geography, History, ICT and Computing, Music, PE and Spanish (from Year 8).
-The average size of teaching groups at KS3 is 15 pupils.
+Fifteen subjects are taught: English, Mathematics, Science (Biology, Chemistry & Physics), Art, Careers Education and PSHEE, Design & Technology, Drama, French, Geography, History, ICT and Computing, Music, PE and Spanish

 Key Stage 4